Patients

 I have locally-advanced kidney cancer

-A diagnosis of locally-advanced kidney cancer means the cancer has spread beyond the kidney but not to distant parts of the body.
+Locally advanced kidney cancer means the cancer has grown beyond the kidney but not to distant parts of the body.
 Learn what it means and what your treatment options are.

 Possible treatments